edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023.md

 Here I show how to create a basic project with [PDM](https://pdm.fming.dev/latest/), add dependencies and development dependencies, and publish the package on (Test)PyPI.

+A companion repository with the example project created in these notes is available [here](https://github.com/edsq/eeskew-pwg-test-000).
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->